Simultaneous High-Fidelity Single-Qubit Gates in a Spin Qubit Array: Conclusions

 \section{Conclusions}

-We demonstrate high-fidelity (>99.99\%) single-qubit control across all five qubits in a silicon spin qubit array using shaped pulses, and maintain this fidelity during simultaneous operation of up to three qubits via a shared microwave (MW) line.
-Extending to simultaneous control of all five qubits, we achieve fidelities at the practical fault-tolerant threshold of 99.9\%, and suggest that this control scheme is extendable to ten qubits in the current device architecture.
+We demonstrate high-fidelity (>99.99\%) single-qubit control across all five qubits in a silicon spin qubit array using tailored Kaiser-window control pulses and maintain these fidelities during simultaneous operation of up to three qubits through a shared control line.
+Extending to simultaneous control of all five qubits, we achieve fidelities at the practical fault-tolerant threshold of 99.9\%, and argue that this control scheme can be extended to ten qubits in the current device architecture.
+Together, these results demonstrate that high-fidelity parallel control across multiple silicon spin qubits is achievable, addressing a central challenge in scaling spin-based quantum processors.

-These results are made possible by a scalable calibration protocol that compensates for MW-induced, qubit-specific phase shifts.
-For the simultaneous control of $N$ qubits, only $N(N-1)$ pairwise calibrations are required, avoiding the exponential overhead of full cross-talk characterization.
-In general, these phase shifts scale inversely with detuning, such that corrections become negligible for sufficiently detuned qubit pairs (Extended Data Fig.~\ref{extend:crosstalk_phase}), further reducing the calibration overhead in larger arrays.
+This level of parallel control is enabled by a scalable calibration protocol that compensates for MW-induced, qubit-specific phase shifts from off-resonant AC Stark shifts.
+For simultaneous control of $N$ qubits, only $N(N-1)$ pairwise calibrations are required, avoiding the exponential overhead of full crosstalk characterization.
+In general, the magnitude of these phase shifts scales inversely with detuning, such that corrections become negligible for sufficiently detuned qubit pairs (Extended Data Fig.~\ref{extend:crosstalk_phase}), further reducing the calibration overhead in larger arrays.

-While fidelities remain high, simultaneous five-qubit operation is limited by decoherence from high MW amplitudes and by dephasing at longer gate durations.
-Modest improvements to the micromagnet design can double the driving-field gradient (see Extended Data Fig.~\ref{extend:micromagnet_sim} and Supplementary Materials), enabling faster gates at reduced power and mitigating drive-induced decoherence. \rev{We anticipate this will also result in higher individual single-qubit fidelity, as the same driving speed can be achieved with less microwave power, thereby avoiding driving-induced decoherence and allowing the fidelity to approach the dephasing limit, which can exceed 99.999\% for modest driving speeds of 2–3~MHz (see Fig.~2d).} Alternatively, nanomagnets integrated into the gate layer or into the back-end-of-line wiring can be placed closer to the qubits, offering stronger gradients \cite{Tadokoro2021_twoDsiarray, Aldeghi2025_nanomagnets}.
-This approach also improves scalability by decoupling the magnetic infrastructure from the gate stack, avoiding the increased qubit–magnet separation that arises in multi-layer routing architectures \cite{George2025-12qarrays, weinstein_universal_2023}.
+While fidelities remain high, simultaneous five-qubit operation is currently limited by MW-induced decoherence at fast gate speeds and by dephasing at longer gate durations.
+Modest improvements to the micromagnet design can double the driving-field gradient (see Extended Data Fig.~\ref{extend:micromagnet_sim} and Supplementary Materials), enabling faster gates at reduced power.
+This would mitigate MW-induced decoherence and extend the dephasing-limited regime to higher speeds, allowing fidelities above 99.999\% at modest gate speeds of 2–3~MHz (see Fig.~2d) and supporting high-fidelity parallel control of larger qubit numbers.